Find Nursing Colleges

 Orangeburg, SC

-Claflin University came in at #9 in this year’s edition of the Best Nursing Schools in South Carolina ranking.
-Claflin is a small private not-for-profit school located in the distant town of Orangeburg.
+With a ranking of #9, Claflin University did quite well on this year’s best schools for nursing students.
+Claflin is a small private not-for-profit school located in the town of Orangeburg.

 #10